yingweiwo

 Additional Infomation

-Guanidine Hydrochloride is the hydrochloride salt form of guanidine, a strong basic compound with parasympathomimetic activity.
-Guanidine hydrochloride enhances the release of acetylcholine following a nerve impulse and potentiates acetylcholine actions on muscarinic and nicotinic receptors.
-It also appears to slow the rates of depolarization and repolarization of muscle cell membranes.
+Guanidine hydrochloride is the hydrochloride salt form of guanidine, a strong basic compound with parasympathomimetic activity.
+Guanidine hydrochloride enhances the release of acetylcholine after nerve impulses and strengthens the effects of acetylcholine on muscarinic and nicotinic receptors.
+It also appears to slow the rate of depolarization and repolarization of muscle cell membranes.
 (NCI05)

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.